gopala-kr/ldr/js.md

                                                                 <li><a href="https://github.com/nodejs/node-gyp" target="_blank">gyp</a>: a build system to build those parts of Node.js and its dependencies that require compilation.</li>
                                                                 <li><a href="https://github.com/google/googletest" target="_blank">gtest</a>: a unit testing suite for C and C++ code.</li>
                                                             </ul>
-                                                            <p><strong>Testing</strong></p>
-                                                            <p>As we previously mentioned while discussing the dependencies, gtest is used for C++ related tests.
-For the JavaScript code, the Python library pytest is used to configure and run the tests.</p>
-                                                            <p><strong>Distribution</strong></p>
-                                                            <p>Node.js is available on Windows, Mac, Linux, SunOS and Docker.
-It can be downloaded directly from <a href="https://nodejs.org/en/download/" target="_blank">their own website</a> or through one of many third party <a href="https://nodejs.org/en/download/package-manager/" target="_blank">package managers</a> that offer it.
-Those packagers are responsible for packaging the Node.js code base themselves, so Node.js stresses that any issues people run into should be reported to them.
-If it turns out to be an issue with Node.js itself, those packagers will contact Node.js to notify them accordingly.</p>
                                                             <p><strong>Competitors</strong></p>
                                                             <p>Node.js is of course not the only platform that provides server-side functionalities.
 The following is a list of competitors that provide in some way the same functionalities that Node.js provides:</p>
                                                             <ul>